Poinier v. Commissioner, 86 T. C. 478 (1986)

 Holding

-- Yes, because the disclaimer was not made within a reasonable time after knowledge of the creation of the remainder interest in 1937, and therefore constituted a taxable gift.
+1. No, because the disclaimer was not made within a reasonable time after the creation of the remainder interest in 1937.

-- Yes, because as donees of a taxable gift, Halbach’s children are personally liable for the gift tax to the extent of the value of the gift under section 6324(b).
+2. Yes, because under section 6324(b), donees are personally liable for the gift tax to the extent of the value of the gift received.

 Court’s Reasoning